Granville Island and False Creek, Vancouver, BC

 All photos © Alan K. Lee

-Wooden Shoe Tulip Festival 2022
+Wooden Shoe Tulip Festival

-The Wooden Shoe Tulip Festival near Woodburn, Oregon is a great way for the whole family to get out, get some sun, and enjoy the riot of color that the spring flowers bring to our lives.
+The Wooden Shoe Tulip Festival is a great way for the whole family to get out, get some sun, and enjoy the riot of color that the spring flowers bring to our lives.

-Each year Wooden Shoe Tulip Farm opens their property to the public from late March through early May for their annual Tulip Festival.
-This year’s festival runs through May 1.
-(The photos here are from the 2018 festival.)
+Each year Wooden Shoe Tulip Farm opens their property to the public from late March through late April or early May for their annual Tulip Festival, and the fields are absolutely stunning.

 Cut flowers and potted bulbs are available for purchase at the farm, and flower bulbs can be ordered for fall delivery.

 This is just a great event, fun for the whole family.
 In previous years it has been a very popular event.
-There will be a limited number of tickets available each day again this year due to Covid protocols, so it may be less crowded than in years past.
-But having to purchase tickets in advance means that you have to take your chances with the weather, and weekend tickets may sell out quickly.
+There are a limited number of tickets available each day and having to purchase tickets in advance means that you have to take your chances with the weather, and weekend tickets often sell out quickly.
 But even so, this is a really worthwhile outing, especially if you’re a photographer or just a flower lover.
 And who doesn’t love flowers?

 And if you live in the Seattle area, or are planning a visit, check out the Skagit Valley Tulip Festival in Mount Vernon.
 It runs through the end of April.